gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

           Clobber => "ebx");

 The Clobber parameter is a static string expression specifying the register(s) you are using.
 Note that register names are *not* prefixed by a percent sign.
-Also, if more than one register is used then their names are separated by commas; e.g., ``"eax, ebx"``
+Also, if more than one register is used, you separate their names by commas; e.g., ``"eax, ebx"``

 The ``Clobber`` parameter has several additional uses: